nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     * Sort by ascending order : `ASC`
     * Sort by descending order : `DESC`

+## Person Meeting Features
 ### Listing all persons and meetings : `list`

 Shows a list of all persons and meetings in MeetBuddy.

 Format: `list`

+### Adding persons related for a meeting: `addptm`

+Adds persons related to a meeting in MeetBuddy.

+Format: `addptm INDEX p/PERSON RELATED INDEX1 [p/PERSON RELATED INDEX2]… ​`
+* The index refers to the meeting index, and it **must be a positive integer** 1, 2, 3, …​
+* The user must input at least one person related index field.
+* Person Related Index refers to the index of the contact list shown in the GUI.
+The index should be an integer and not out of bounds.
+If duplicated person index is in the input, the program will automatically remove the duplication.

+Examples:
+* `addptm 1 p/1 p/2 p/2` Adds the person on index 1 and 2 into the contacts related field in meeting 1.

+### Deleting persons related from a meeting: `deletepfm`

+Deletes persons related from a meeting in MeetBuddy.

+Format: `deletepfm INDEX p/PERSON RELATED INDEX1 [p/PERSON RELATED INDEX2]… ​`
+* The index refers to the meeting index, and it **must be a positive integer** 1, 2, 3, …​
+* The user must input at least one person related index field.
+* Person Related Index refers to the index of the contact list shown in the GUI.
+The index should be an integer and not out of bounds.
+If duplicated person index is in the input, the program will automatically remove the duplication.
+* The related persons that the user wants to delete must exist in the contacts related field.

+Examples:
+* `deletepfm 1 p/1 p/2 p/2` Deletes the person on index 1 and 2 from the contacts related field in meeting 1.

 ##Timetable feature